 Research, Teaching and Advocacy

-Kaley Roosen’s research interests include health psychology, accessibility of mental health services and eating disorders particularly for women dealing with disabilities.
+Kaley Roosen’s research interests include health psychology, accessibility of mental health services and eating disorders particularly for women with disabilities.

-In addition to research, Kaley is an active advocate for a disability-affirming approach to therapy and health services, which challenges disability stereotypes experienced by those with disabilities and promotes a balanced perspective of disability including the idea that one’s disability is both an important aspect of one’s identity yet is not the only defining factor.
+In addition to research, Kaley is an active advocate for a disability-affirming approach to therapy and health services, which challenges stereotypes experienced by those with disabilities and promotes a balanced perspective of disability including the idea that one’s disability is both an important aspect of one’s identity yet is not the only defining factor.
 She has been awarded the Body Confidence of Canada Award for disability advocacy work with women with disabilities and the Soroptimist Award for Women.

 Board of Directors for the Canadian Disability Studies Association (CDSA)